-Anyone who is currently registered and enrolled in a masters or PhD program will be eligible to participate in 3MT.
+Anyone who is currently registered and enrolled in a Masters or Doctoral program will be eligible to participate in 3MT.
 Graduates are not eligible.

 - A single static PowerPoint slide is permitted.
 No slide transitions, animations or ‘movement’ of any description are allowed.
 The slide is to be presented from the beginning of the oration.